aptech/docs/docs/CR-gdaDStatMat.rst

 ::

-    //Create an example GAUSS Data Archive
-    ret = gdaCreate("myfile.gda",1);
+    // Create an example GAUSS Data Archive ret = gdaCreate("myfile.gda",1);

-    //Add a variable 'A' which is a 10x5 random normal matrix ret = gdaWrite("myfile.gda",rndn(10,5),"A");
+    // Add a variable 'A' which is a 10x5 random normal matrix ret = gdaWrite("myfile.gda",rndn(10,5),"A");

-    //Add a variable 'COLS' which is a 5x1 string array string vnames = { "X1", "X2", "X3", "X4", "X5" };
+    // Add a variable 'COLS' which is a 5x1 string array string vnames = { "X1", "X2", "X3", "X4", "X5" };
     ret = gdaWrite("myfile.gda", vnames, "COLS");